BIDS/repro-case-studies/case-studies/gzpastorello.md

 The product merging step reformats the data into common structures and combines quality information into quality flags at a higher level of abstraction, to simplify using the datasets.
 The uncertainty quantification step generates quantiles representing uncertainty intervals originating from each of the processing steps, also becoming part of the data products.

-The pr multiple team members understand and can generate products, it is much more likely that problems will be identified early, questions from external members of the community will be answered more easily, and funding agencies will have documented product releases (data and software), which can be combined with other types of publications in assessments of scientific impact.
+The more multiple team members understand and can generate products, it is much more likely that problems will be identified early, questions from external members of the community will be answered more easily, and funding agencies will have documented product releases (data and software), which can be combined with other types of publications in assessments of scientific impact.

 # Questions